QuentindiMeo/goodnight.py/README.md

 - If nicknames are provided in said source file, they will override the [`--for-whom`](#city_sunset-usage) option.
 - As Ctrl+D cannot be caught in this script, you can use Ctrl+C to exit at any time.

+&#xa0;

 ## :paperclips: Compatability

-This script is written in Python 3.10 and is not backwards compatible with Python 2.x.
-It was tested on and designed for Windows 10 and Ubuntu 22.04.
+This program was tested on and designed for Windows 10 and Ubuntu 22.04.

+> [!CAUTION]
+> The code is written in Python 3.10 and is not backwards compatible with anterior versions.

+&#xa0;

 ## :card_file_box: Change log